vitabaks/docs/docs/deployment/digitalocean.md

 #### Prerequisites

-You will need the Personal Access Token to deploy the cluster to your DigitalOcean account.
+You will need the Personal Access Token to deploy the cluster to your DigitalOcean account, and S3 credentials to create Spaces Object Storage (S3 bucket) for backups.

-See the [official documentation](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for instructions on creating an access token.
+See the official documentation for instructions: [How to Create a Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/), [How to Manage Access Keys](https://docs.digitalocean.com/products/spaces/how-to/manage-access/).

 :::note
-You can either add these credentials in advance on the **Settings** page under the **Secrets** tab, or you will be prompted to enter them during the cluster creation process.
+You can either add access token in advance on the **Settings** page under the **Secrets** tab, or you will be prompted to enter them during the cluster creation process.
 :::

 import Tabs from '@theme/Tabs';